rubyfu/RubyFu/module_0x1__basic_ruby_kung_fu/extraction.md

 ### Extracting strings from HTML tags

-Assume we have the following HTML contents and we need to get strings only and eliminate all HTML tags
+Assume we have the following HTML contents and we need to get strings only and eliminate all HTML tags.

 ```ruby
 string = "<!DOCTYPE html>